Giardiasis: Epidemiology

 In some developing countries Giardia is present in 30% of the population.
 In the United States it is estimated that it is present in 3–7% of the population.
+Giardiasis is associated with impaired growth and development in children, particularly influencing a country's economic growth by affecting Disability Adjusted Life Year (DALY) rates.

 The number of reported cases in the United States in 2018 was 15,584.
 All states that classify giardiasis as a notifiable disease had cases of giardiasis.
-The states of Illinois, Kentucky, Mississippi, North Carolina, Oklahoma, Tennessee, Texas, and Vermont did not notify the Center for Disease Control regarding cases in 2018.
-The states with the highest number of cases in 2018 were California, New York, Florida, and Wisconsin.
+The states of Illinois, Kentucky, Mississippi, North Carolina, Oklahoma, Tennessee, Texas, and Vermont did not notify the Centers for Disease Control and Prevention regarding cases in 2018.
 There are seasonal trends associated with giardiasis.
 July, August, and September are the months with the highest incidence of giardiasis in the United States.

 In the ECDC's (European Centre for Disease Prevention and Control) annual epidemiological report containing 2014 data, 17,278 confirmed giardiasis cases were reported by 23 of the 31 countries that are members of the EU/EEA.
 Germany reported the highest number at 4,011 cases.
 Following Germany, the UK reported 3,628 confirmed giardiasis cases.
 Together, this accounts for 44% of total reported cases.

 Research

 Some intestinal parasitic infections may play a role in irritable bowel syndrome and other long-term sequelae such as chronic fatigue.
-The mechanism of transformation from cyst to trophozoites has not been characterized but may be helpful in developing drug targets for treatment-resistant Giardia.
-The interaction between Giardia and host immunity, internal flora, and other pathogens is not well understood.
+The mechanism of transformation from cyst to trophozoites has not been characterised but may help develop drug targets for treatment-resistant Giardia.
+The interaction between Giardia and host immunity, internal flora, and other pathogens is not well understood.In vitro cell cultures have been widely used to study host-parasite interactions, and human enteroids are now being used as non-transformed intestinal epithelial cell infection models for G. intestinalis and other pathogens.

 The main congress about giardiasis is the "International Giardia and Cryptosporidium Conference" (IGCC).
 A summary of results presented at the most recent edition (2019, in Rouen, France) is available.

 Other animals

-In both dogs and cats, giardiasis usually responds to metronidazole and fenbendazole.
+In both cats and dogs, giardiasis usually responds to metronidazole and fenbendazole.
 Metronidazole in pregnant cats can cause developmental malformations.
 Many cats dislike the taste of fenbendazole.
 Giardiasis has been shown to decrease weight in livestock.